Classifying Multipartite Continuous Variable Entanglement Structures through Data-augmented Neural Networks: Results

-The first QDA operation is based on the mode permutation, denoted as $T$.
-Obviously, the entanglement structure is invariant with respect to the mode indexing, thus the label $\mathcal{S}$ remains the same value when rearranging the three modes of state $\hat\rho$.
-An example of this QDA operation is given in Fig.~\ref{fig:aug}(b).
-The mode permutation $T_{A\leftrightarrow B}$ can be easily achieved by flipping the pattern diagonally and then exchanging correlation patterns of the first two rows and the middle two columns.
-Figure~\ref{fig:aug}(c) gives the simulated correlation patterns $\mathcal{C}$ of a biseparable state $\hat\rho_{A|BC}$.
-The correlation patterns after performing $T_{A\leftrightarrow B}$ are shown in Fig.~\ref{fig:aug}(d).
-This rearrangement keeps the invariance of the multi-partitions label $\mathcal{S}$ at $1\otimes2$, but makes it a new training sample for the neural network.
+The first QDA operation is based on mode permutation, denoted as $T$.
+Since the entanglement structure is invariant with respect to the mode indexing, the label $\mathcal{S}$ remains unchanged when rearranging the modes of state $\hat\rho$.
+An example of this operation is given in Fig.~\ref{fig:aug}(b).
+The mode permutation $T_{A\leftrightarrow B}$ can be easily achieved by flipping the pattern diagonally and then exchanging correlation patterns in the first two rows and the middle two columns.
+The top panel of Fig.~\ref{fig:aug}(d) shows the simulated correlation patterns $\mathcal{C}^{(1)}$ of a biseparable state $\hat{\rho}^{(1)}_{A|BC}$.
+The middle panel shows the QDA-transformed patterns \(T_{A\leftrightarrow B}(\mathcal{C}^{(1)})\), obtained by applying the mode-permutation rule in Fig.~\ref{fig:aug}(b) directly to the correlation patterns.
+This transformation preserves the multi-partition label $\mathcal{S}=1\otimes2$, while producing a distinct training sample for the network.
+As a reference, the bottom panel shows the patterns obtained by explicitly permuting modes $A$ and $B$ at the density-matrix level and then calculating the corresponding patterns.
+The two routes produce the same transformed patterns, but QDA avoids the costly density-matrix recalculation quantified in Supplementary Table~1 and obtains them through a simple rearrangement, thereby substantially reducing the sample-generation time.
 In principle, for an $m$-mode quantum system, QDA based on mode permutation can expand the size of the dataset to $m!$ times its original size.

-In addition to mode permutation, some quantum properties can also be utilized as QDA operations.
-For instance, in our task, a convex combination of any separable states remains separable~\cite{GUHNE20091}, keeping the invariance of fully separable partition label $\mathcal{S}=1\otimes1\otimes1$.
-Meanwhile, the correlation patterns of the convexly combined states can also be efficiently obtained, due to the linearity of the expectation value function.
-This QDA operation further enlarges the training dataset.
-Moreover, we find that the QDA method can remarkably alleviate the overfitting problem during training~\cite{9160048} and help the neural network converge to a much lower loss value~\cite{supp}.
+Apart from this, some quantum properties can also be used to define QDA operations.
+For instance, in our task, a convex combination of any separable states remains separable~\cite{GUHNE20091}, thereby preserving the fully separable partition label $\mathcal{S}=1\otimes1\otimes1$, as shown in Fig.~\ref{fig:aug}(e).
+Meanwhile, correlation patterns of the convexly combined states can also be efficiently obtained, due to the linearity of the expectation value function.
+This QDA operation further enlarges our training dataset, and is also valuable for related unsupervised anomaly detection tasks, where separable samples constitute the normal class and entangled samples are treated as anomalies.